 These measures are all put in place for an indefinite period.
 The aim is to protect players from getting into financial difficulties through problem gambling.
 While these measures are brand new, they will surely be checked closely by the UKGC.

-Earlier this year, the UKGC has fined several casino operators who did not ensure players safety and follow the measures given by the commission.
-At the same time, measures from the UKGC such as the Credit Card ban has been found to have loopholes.
+Earlier this year, the UKGC fined several casino operators who did not ensure players’ safety and follow the measures given by the commission.
+At the same time, measures from the UKGC, such as the Credit Card ban, have been found to have loopholes.

 Why are these Measures put in Place?